ianparkinson/helog/README.md

 # `helog`

-`helog` is a command-line utiltiy which connects to a [Hubitat Elevation](https://hubitat.com/) and writes the event stream, or debug log, to stdout.
+`helog` is a command-line utiltiy which connects to a [Hubitat Elevation](https://hubitat.com/) and writes the live event stream, or debug log, to stdout.

 ## Installation